TangChr/LEGO/Minifigs.md

-# Sets
+# Minifigures
-List of Lego minifigures, that I have on display.
+List of Lego minifigures I have on display.

 This list containes minifigures displayed alone or together with a set.